 The Social History Society greatly values its postgraduate members and has a strong record of supporting postgraduate researchers through reduced membership rates and substantial postgraduate representation at its annual conference.

 Those whose papers have been accepted for the conference are also eligible to enter our Postgraduate Paper Prize.
 The winning paper will receive a cash prize and will be recommended for publication in the Society’s journal Cultural and Social History, subject to the usual peer review process.
-The winner will also receive a cash prize.

-If you would like your paper to be considered for our postgraduate prize, you will need to email the full text (5,000 words max.) to the Social History Society Administrator (email@example.com) by 4pm on Friday 19th April 2019.
+If you would like your paper to be considered for our postgraduate prize, you will need to email the full text (5,000 words max.) to the Social History Society Administrator (email@example.com) by midday on Friday 24 April 2020.

 Due to constraints on the availability of judges only the first TWENTY entries may be considered for the prize, so early submission is encouraged.
 Only those who have not previously entered for the prize are eligible for consideration.